SueRichard/legou-parent/README.md

 Now is developing, please look forward to it.
 And welcome you participate in.
 Prepare to the next stage
 first stage : complete part of security
-second stage: ali related module wait for development and oss service
+second stage: ali related module wait for development and oss service...

 ----------